keithb32/hoos-notes/README.md

 ## Credits

-HoosHealthTracker is a team project that was developed by Keith Butler, Elias Posner, Kathryn Armstrong, Roman Kaker, and Genna Schwarz.
+HoosNotes is a team project that was developed by Keith Butler, Elias Posner, Kathryn Armstrong, Roman Kaker, and Genna Schwarz.

 ## License